nitya-nepal/vedanasoft.com/src/pages/index.md

 imgSection1: /img/wrapper-img.png
 h2Section1: ABOUT US
 pSubtitleSection1: >-
-  Vedanasoft is an innovating software firm, its inception by three friends to bring the benefits of technology
+  Vedanasoft is an innovating software firm, its inception by three friends fascinated to bring the benefits of technology to individuals and masses.
-pSection1: >
+pSection1: >-
-  Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id
+  Vedanasoft believes in quality product.
+To create product that actually makes sense, that will reduce your effort.
+As simple as that.
+We thrive to give our works easy yet artistic interface, pleasing feel to go through and use.
 coverimage2: /img/feature-bg.jpg
 h2Section2: WE BELIEVE IN GREAT IDE
 pSubtitleSection2: >